 In 2019, ULI San Antonio assisted Dr. Albert Han with the launch of UrbanPlan at UTSA and the program is continuing in 2020.
 ULI volunteers assist with advising and facilitating the groups and with the mock city council.

 Urban Plan for Public Officials

-Participants in the program will develop proposals for a hypothetical urban neighborhood.
-Each participant will take on real-life roles, such as site planner, financial analyst, or marketing director.
-During the process, team members will learn firsthand the intricacies of urban renewal projects –and because profit is often a primary goal, the workshop will also include some down-to-earth lessons on financial reality.
+ULI San Antonio also hosted an UrbanPlan for Public Officials workshop in 2019.
+Participants in the program develop proposals for a hypothetical urban neighborhood.
+Each participant takes on real-life roles, such as site planner, financial analyst, or marketing director.
+During the process, team members learn firsthand the intricacies of urban renewal projects –and because profit is often a primary goal, the workshop will also include some down-to-earth lessons on financial reality.

 Public officials who complete the UrbanPlan For Public Officials workshop leave with a deeper understanding of the land use process and the practical realities, different time frames, political and financial risks, and necessary trade-offs of the development process.
 They will have a greater sense of the important role they plan when setting policy and in accomplishing their community’s goals when working with the private sector before they return to their city and approach actual development projects.